danielplohmann/smda/README.md

  * 2022-01-27: v1.7.0 - SmdaReports now contains a field `oep`; SmdaFunctions now indicate `is_exported` and can provide CodeXrefs via `getCodeInrefs()` and `getCodeOutrefs()`.
 (THX for the ideas: @mr-tz)
  * 2021-08-20: v1.6.1 - Bugfix for alignment calculation of binary mappings.
 (THX: @williballenthin)
  * 2021-08-19: v1.6.0 - Bugfix for truncation during ELF segment/section loading.
 API usage in ELF files is now resolved as well!
 (THX: @williballenthin)
+ * 2021-07-22: v1.5.19 - Now also parsing plt.sec structures to identify functions.
  * 2021-06-07: v1.5.18 - Bugfix for struct.pack 8byte conversion using L instead Q (works on Linux, not on Windows).
  * 2021-05-21: v1.5.17 - Bugfix for MemoryError when having LIEF try to process section data.
  * 2021-05-20: v1.5.16 - Bugfix for formatting exceptions in report output (THX: @BonusPlay)